The angel Gabriel brought a message to Mary of Nazareth, an unmarried Galilean peasant girl, asking her to be the mother of the long-awaited Messiah.

 The story opens with a bold but simple statement.
-In the sixth month of Elizabeth's pregnancy, the angel Gabriel came to the small town (not a city as Luke calls it) of Nazareth and visited a young woman who was engaged to marry a man called Joseph; he was of the house of David, and her name was Mary.
+In the sixth month of Elizabeth's pregnancy, the angel Gabriel came to the small town (not a city as Luke calls it) of Nazareth and visited a young woman who was engaged to marry a man called Joseph; he was of the house of the great King David, and her name was Mary.

 Who or what was an 'angel'?
 An image probably jumps to mind of a white-clad, winged young man.
 This is the way that angels are traditionally portrayed, and we are so used to this that we find it difficult to imagine Mary and the Angel as anything other than two separate figures facing each other in a simply furnished room.

 But what did the writers of the gospels mean when they used the term 'angel'?